Keep our news free from ads and paywalls by making a donation to support our work!

 Both Poland’s previous government, which left office in December 2023, and its current one have committed to a strategy to phase out coal and reduce emissions, in particular by developing renewable and nuclear power.

 However, the country’s first nuclear plant is not scheduled to go online until 2035 at the earliest and gas is also seen as playing a vital role.
-Its share of the energy mix is set to rise to between 15% and 31% by 2030, up from 8.5% last year, according to estimates published by the Polish Economic Institute
+Its share of the energy mix is set to rise to between 15% and 31% by 2030, up from 8.5% last year, according to estimates published by the Polish Economic Institute.

 Last year, PGE unveiled plans to achieve climate neutrality by 2040, ten years earlier than previously planned.
-However, it withdrew from that strategy less than a week later following complains from coal miners, a politically influential group.
+However, it withdrew from that strategy less than a week later following complaints from coal miners, a politically influential group.

 Japan and Poland have signed an agreement on developing nuclear energy.